| Posthumous Portraits

 and scope of the painting.
 This may be determined by where

+the painting will be hung.
 It is not necessary that the family members and friends

 come up with a photograph which completely captures